 What has been the impact on workers?

 There have been amazing examples of creativity and dedication amongst care and support workers.
-Some care home workers have ‘lived in’ to protect residents.
-Many have worked long hours and extra shifts to comfort residents at their most difficult time, and in the absence of family visitors.
+Some care home workers ‘lived in’ to protect residents.
+Many worked long hours and extra shifts to comfort residents at their most difficult time, and in the absence of family visitors.
 The challenges and pressures have been huge and care workers have paid a high price.
 The death rate amongst social care staff is double that of the general working age population.

 Market shaping duties set out a commissioning role to ensure a quality, well-trained and decently remunerated workforce.
 Some areas have supported temporary pay increases to workers but the work overall remains poorly paid despite growing workforce shortages.